jembi/fhir-case-based-surveillance/README.md

-# CBS event using MHD
+# CBS events using MHD

 To store a case-based surveillance event we send a **FHIR transaction bundle** to Hearth containing 3 things and some extras: